Trinity River

 The Trinity River is renowned for its diverse wildlife and serves as a critical habitat for various species.
 The river supports significant runs of salmon and steelhead, making it a prized destination for anglers seeking world-class fishing opportunities.
 Chinook and coho salmon, as well as steelhead, undertake remarkable migrations along the Trinity River, contributing to the overall health of the region’s fisheries.
 The silent river runner can often sight deer, hawks, eagles, osprey, herons, kingfishers, and the occasional bear, mink or otter.
 The riparian zones along the riverbanks provide essential habitat for a variety of bird species, contributing to the area’s rich biodiversity.
 Conservation efforts aim to protect and restore the Trinity River’s ecosystems, ensuring that its wildlife populations continue to thrive and that the river remains a haven for both nature enthusiasts and the diverse species that call it home.

-QUESTIONS ABOUT THETrinity River
+QUESTIONS ABOUTTrinity River Rafting

 Where should I stay near Big Bar?